-One key concept artists often overlook the importance of learning how to drawing before learning how to paint.
+One key concept artists often overlook is the importance of drawing before learning how to paint.

-Drawing is a fundamental concept in painting, and thus, it is essential to learn how to draw.
-The ability to draw often makes a better painter usually because it equips you with the basics.
+Drawing is a fundamental concept in painting; thus, it is essential to learn how to draw.
+The ability to draw often makes a better painter because it equips you with the basics.
 Understanding how to integrate and balance shape, texture, light, and tone improves your accuracy and eye for proportionality.
 (Source: Craftknights)

 Learning how to draw different shapes and values will condition your skills for when it is time to hold a paintbrush.